wazuh/wazuh-documentation/source/azure/activity-services/active-directory/graph.rst

     application_id = 317...764
     application_key = wUj...9cj

 .. warning:: The field ``tenantdomain`` is mandatory.
-It can be obtain from the ``Overview`` section in the ``Azure Active Directory``
+It can be obtain from the **Overview** section in the Azure Active Directory.

 Microsoft Graph Use Case
 ------------------------

-Here is an example of monitoring the Azure ADD activity using the previously mentioned configuration.
+Here is an example of monitoring the Azure ADD activity using the configuration described above.

 Wazuh Rules
 ^^^^^^^^^^^

-In this example the records will be in ``.json`` format.
+In this example, the records are in ``.json`` format.
 The following rules are already included in Wazuh which means alerts will be generated for the logs in this example.

 .. code-block:: xml